HSF/hsf.github.io/_workinggroups/training.md

 ## Github Organization

-The [HSF-Training GitHub Organization](https://github.com/hsf-training) has [Analysis Essentials](https://hsf-training.github.io/analysis-essentials/), a course on basic computing required for HEP, and [PyHEP resources](https://github.com/hsf-training/PyHEP-resources), a page of Python-focused training resources.
+The [HSF-Training GitHub Organization](https://github.com/hsf-training) hosts the training modules from our [HEP software curriculum](/training/curriculum.html).
+It also has [Analysis Essentials](https://hsf-training.github.io/analysis-essentials/), a course on basic computing required for HEP, and [PyHEP resources](https://github.com/hsf-training/PyHEP-resources), a page of Python-focused training resources.

 ## Current and Upcoming Training Schools